-As described for Alternative 1 (Section 4.1.2), these longline fisheries do not have a large adverse environmental effect on stocks of fish that may be caught by subsistence fisherman or on other marine resources that may be targeted for subsistence consumption.
+As described for Alternative 1 (Section 4.1.2), these longline fisheries do not have a large adverse environmental effect on other stocks of fish or other marine resources that may be targeted in other fisheries or for subsistence consumption.
 The fisheries do not pollute marine waters and, thus, do not have adverse effects to human health or on marine life.
-NMFS and the Council manage fisheries through Federal regulations that are intended to conserve marine resources and habitats to enhance the economic and social well-being of fishing communities, including members of minority populations and low-income populations.
+NMFS and the Council manage fisheries through Federal regulations that are intended to conserve marine resources and habitats to enhance the economic and social well-being of fishing communities and the overall human environment.
 The proposed action under Alternative 2 would not change the manner in which these longline fisheries operate, except for potentially prohibiting striped marlin retention late in the year.
-The regulations apply equally to all holders of Hawaii Longline limited entry permits and so this Alternative will not disproportionately affect any particular subset of these fishing communities or the community at large, including minority or low-income communities.
-Like the no action alternative, we anticipate Alternative 2 to have no effect in the short- or long-term on environmental justice including subsistence fisheries and consumption.
+The regulations apply equally to all holders of Hawaii Longline limited entry permits and so this Alternative will not disproportionately affect any particular subset of these fishing communities or the community at large.
+Like the no action alternative, we anticipate Alternative 2 to have no or negligible effect in the short- or long-term on socio-economic setting.

-With this Alternative, because it is unlikely that the retention limit will be reached, we expect no or negligible effects to the administrative and regulatory setting, as described in Section 3.6.
-If the retention limit was reached, there could be negligible short-term effects related to an increased need to communicate a retention prohibition to the fleet, and enforce that limit.
+With this Alternative, because it is unlikely that the retention limit will be reached, we expect no or negligible effects to the domestic administrative and regulatory setting, as described in Section 3.6.
+If the retention limit was reached, there could be negligible adverse small-scale short-term effects related to an increased need to communicate a retention prohibition to the fleet, and enforce that limit.
 Enforcement activity would likely not need to be increased, only adding checks during routine enforcement activities to ensure that the retention prohibition was being followed.
 This Alternative may be controversial among Hawaii-based longline fishermen, as it would require the regulatory discard of dead fish if the retention limit was reached.
-This Alternative would also potentially provide negligible short-term benefits to the WCNPO striped marlin stock, in terms of preventing overfishing and ensuring sustainability, although the participation of other nations would be required for these benefits to be significant.
+Like Alternative 1, this Alternative has effects on the international administrative and regulatory setting as it would be contrary to the requirements of CMM 2024-06.
+Such a breach of a WCPFC management measure could be considered a minor to major scale, short-term, minor to moderate adverse effect on the international administrative and regulatory setting.